-Retinopathy (ret-in-AH-puh-thee) of prematurity makes blood vessels grow abnormally and randomly in the eye.
-These vessels tend to leak or bleed, leading to scarring of the retina, the layer of nerve tissue in the eye that lets us see.
+Retinopathy (ret-in-AH-puh-thee) of prematurity makes blood vessels grow abnormally in the eye that can leak or bleed.
+This causes scarring of the retina, the layer of nerve tissue in the eye that sends messages about light to the brain.

-When the scars shrink, they pull on the retina, detaching it from the back of the eye.
-Because the retina is a vital part of vision, its detachment will cause blindness.
+When the scars shrink, they can pull on the retina, detaching it from the back of the eye.
+In severe cases, this leads to vision loss and even blindness.

 What Causes Retinopathy of Prematurity?

 ROP has no signs or symptoms when it first develops in a newborn.
-The only way to detect it is through an eye exam by an
+The only way to diagnose it is through an eye exam by an ophthalmologist .

 How Is Retinopathy of Prematurity Treated?

 Some cases of ROP are mild and correct themselves.
-But others progress to scarring, pulling the retina away from the rest of the eye.
+But others are severe enough to cause scarring that can pull the retina away from the rest of the eye.
 These cases need surgery to prevent vision loss or blindness.

 ROP surgery stops the growth of abnormal blood vessels.
 Treatment focuses on the peripheral retina (the sides of the retina) to preserve the central retina (the most important part of the retina).
 ROP surgery involves scarring areas on the peripheral retina to stop the abnormal growth and eliminate pulling on the retina.

 Because surgery focuses on the peripheral retina, some amount of peripheral vision may be lost.
-However, by preserving the central retina, the eye can still do vital functions like seeing straight ahead, distinguishing colors, reading, etc.
+But preserving the central retina means the eye can still let a child do important things like see straight ahead, tell colors apart, read, etc.

 The most common methods of ROP surgery are:

-- laser surgery: This is done most often for ROP.
+- laser surgery (laser therapy or photocoagulation): This is done most often for ROP.
 Small laser beams scar the peripheral retina.
-This procedure (also called laser therapy or photocoagulation) lasts about 30–45 minutes for each eye.

 - injection: A medicine is injected into the eye.
 This might be done as an alternative to, or along with, laser surgery.
 This is a newer treatment and results are promising, often allowing the blood vessels to grow more normally.
 Research is ongoing to determine the long-term side effects of the medicine on premature infants.